7 tips on how to organize a clean up

 Let’s get started, I’ll give you a few tips for a short clean up by yourself and some tips how to organize a bigger clean up:

-7 Tips how to organize a clean up:
+7 tips on how to organize a clean up

 You need to set a date for the clean up day.
 Plan at least a week for everything you need to be done and for people to save the date.